 You an estimate of inventory on hand in the warehouse, your just not sure how long it has been there or how much more you will need more to fill an order, and it’s a pain to find out.

-Your business is having trouble keeping up with its order volume and customer satisfaction is faltering thus your customers start to feel they can’t depend on you and select other vendors.
+Your business is having trouble keeping up with its order volume, and customer satisfaction is faltering thus your customers start to feel they can’t depend on you and select other vendors.

 With an ERP system, on the other hand, staff in every department will have access to the same, up-to-the-minute information.
 Customer-facing reps should be able to answer customer’s questions about order and shipping status, payment status, service issues, etc., without having to hang up the phone and check with another department.
-Better yet, customers should be able to simply go online to their account and view status information.
+Better yet, customers should be able to login to their account and view status information.
 Meanwhile, the warehouse manager can see that stock is getting low and can reorder.

-One of the biggest downsides of having multiple systems across your business is that IT management can become a nightmare.
+One of the key issues of having multiple systems across your business is that IT management can become a nightmare.
 Legacy business software upgrades can be more trouble than they’re worth.
 Not only are these updates expensive and time-consuming, but they may also undo customizations implemented by IT staff.
 Given that, it’s no surprise that two-thirds of mid-size businesses are running outdated versions of their business software.

 Rather than adding more software—and complexity—to an already ineffective system, cloud-based ERP technology can give you the agility to respond to changing business needs rapidly.
 That’s why selecting a cloud-based ERP provider like FocusERP is critical.
-With FocusERP Software, system updates are no longer an issue, and new functions are constantly being added as your business grows and changes.
+With FocusERP Software, system updates are no longer an issue, and new functions are continually added as your business grows and changes.

 ERP solutions provided via the cloud include setup, upgrades, security, and maintenance so you won’t have concerns about expenditures when working with a small business budget.
 Price is very affordable with this option and includes better mobility capability when sending and communicating with your staff into the field.